 In a world which still tries to force the evil and false philosophy of white supremacy down the throat of the people, they would have us believe that Bob Marley is bigger than Reggae because of his white father.
 The truth is, while Bob Marley gained international fame and fortune from reggae music, he pales in comparison to some of the real geniuses of Reggae music.

-Today we look at John Holt.
+Today we take a look at John Holt.

 John Holt is among the greatest songwriters to come out of Jamaica; a list that includes Sizzla, Beres Hammond, Gregory Isaacs and Jimmy Cliff.